roman01la/html-to-react-components/README.md

 ## Usage

-HTML components should be annotated with `data-component` attribute.
+HTML element with `data-component` attribute will be converted into separate React components.
 The value of the attribute is the name of the React component.

 See and run `test.js` file for usage example and output.

-### CLI
+## CLI

 ```
 $ html2react ./src/*.html
 ```

+### Options

+#### componentType, --component, -c

+Type of generated React components.

+Values:

+* `stateless`
+* `es5`
+* `es6` (default)

+#### moduleType, --module, -m

+Type of generated JavaScript modules.

+Values:

+* `es6` (default)
+* `cjs` (CommonJS)

+#### moduleFileNameDelimiter, --delimiter, -d

+Delimiter character to be used in modules filename.

+If you don't specify a delimiter, or pass -d without a value, then the component name in the HTML will be used unchanged as the filename.
+If you do specify a delimiter character, then the module name is broken into words, joined with the delimiter and lower-cased.

+#### output

+Configuration options for output to file system.

+##### path, --out, -o

+Output directory path.

+Default is `components` directory in the current directory.

+##### fileExtension, --ext, -e

+Output files extension.

+Default value is `js`.

-### API
+## API

 ```js
 import extractReactComponents from "html-to-react-components"